galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 >
 {: .hands_on}

 Take a look at the output.
-The tutorial uses a small subset of the data ~ 1000 reads per sample to save on processing time.
-Most rows in that matrix will contain all zeros, there will be ~600 non-zero rows.
+Note that as the tutorial uses a small subset of the data (~ 1000 reads per sample), to save on processing time, most rows in that matrix will contain all zeros (there will be ~600 non-zero rows).
 The output for the full dataset is shown below.

 ![Count matrix](../../images/rna-seq-reads-to-counts/count_matrix.png "Count matrix")